Recommended children's booklists sorted by age or topic

 Topic: Seasonal Events

-We love seeing the seasons change at this time of year!
+We love seeing the seasons change, and this Autumn booklist perfectly encapsulates the season for young readers!
 From kicking up Autumn leaves and collecting conkers to picking pumpkins and spotting nocturnal animals, there are plenty of delights for children to enjoy during Autumn time.

 For children who like animal stories, explore the busy Autumn-time activities of squirrels and foxes in The Leaf Thief and Fox’s Favourite Autumn.
 For stories about windy Autumn weather and falling leaves, try Nick Butterworth’s classic picturebook After the Storm or Emily Gravett’s Tidy.